dkarthe/webjeda-blog/_posts/2016-12-19-how-to-add-author-box-to-jekyll.md

 {% endhighlight %}

-##Include author section in post layout
+##Step 3: Include author section in post layout

 Now in your **post** template file, which is inside **_layout** folder add these lines at the end of the post layout as shown in the sample below.